Rafael Devers Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees' 4.05 team ERA ranks 13th across all MLB pitching staffs.
+- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.08).

-- Yankees pitchers combine to rank 19th in baseball in home runs surrendered (150 total, 1.2 per game).
+- Yankees pitchers combine to give up 151 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.